mike011/TestabilityChart/README.md

 You can easily run the application in the Sample folder by running the jar.
 A sample log of the git log --numstat of this project is used.
 Also the properties are read from the common properties file.

 ##Launching
 You have create a common.properties file in the same directory as the jar file.
+You can optionally set the directory to run from by setting the system variable PROJECT_FOLDER.
+Example: -DPROJECT_FOLDER=../samples/qt/

 ##Manditory Arguments
 At minimum you have to set: